 Bishop Arnold Orowae, President of the Catholic Bishops Conference of Papua New Guinea & the Solomon Islands, has called on politicians to respect the law and to give priority to the common good.
-His call comes among growing concerns in Papua New Guinea about democracy, the rule of law, and the accountability of leaders: “No […]
+His call comes among growing concerns in Papua New Guinea about democracy, the rule of law, and… Read More »Respect for Law & the Common Good

 Cardinal Turkson was speaking to a gathering of chaplains to parliaments.
 How might members of the community help politicians to discern the common good?
 How can we encourage politicians to work with courage and hope for the common good rather than sectional interests?